puyaalexxx/TrainMonitor/README.md

 - ViewModel for passing data to views
 - DTOs for data transfer between layers
 - SignalR for real-time web functionality
-- SignalR notifications for real-time updates
+- SignalR notifications for real-time updates from the client and server